“A great man is always willing to be little.”

 It’s an understatement to say this prayer struck me deeply.
 I have felt its echo through me since.
 At the time this was shared with me I’d been reaching back into my Quaker roots and into the practice or attitude of selflessness and humility.
 In Quaker philosophy and silence, I had been meditating on the presence of smallness.

 In our culture, we are taught to be big and do big.
-To have a big life, make big money, big influence, reach big audiences, have big love, own big things, have big ambitions, big dreams, big successful businesses, and big beauty.
-That is measured against other people’s bigness, otherwise your big doesn’t know how big it truly is.
-Those of our culture are so often assessing how big they are, or their life in any given moment, always seeking bigger and better… hungry souls eating feasts of emptiness.
+To have a big life, make big money, big influence, reach big audiences, have big love, own big things, have big ambitions/career, big dreams, big successful businesses, and big beauty.
+It is measured against other people’s bigness, otherwise your big doesn’t know how big it truly is.
+Those of our culture are so often assessing how big they are, or their life is in any given moment, always seeking bigger and better… hungry souls eating feasts of emptiness.
 Metaphorically we are always on the search for the largest ‘meal’ we can find or offer, even if for a short time to have the illusion of being full, until we then desire something bigger.
 The ego grasps onto this concept of big and learns quickly that there is always someone or something ‘bigger’ to try to be, to have, or create… no matter what.

 The spirit of big it seems, always wants to be bigger.
 And as most of us have observed, it tends to consume things and other beings/people in order to get bigger.
 Often what is consumed are many things we see as ‘small’.